jdcloudcom/en/documentation/Elastic-Compute/Virtual-Machines/Pricing/Billing-Rules.md

 ## Example of Pay By Configuration

 It is billed according to the actual usage time based on the instance type with statistical time accurate to the second.
-It is applicable to scenarios with large fluctuations in traffic, and resources can be enabled and released at any time.
+It is applicable to scenarios with large fluctuations in traffic, and resources can be enabled and released at any time, without deducting cost in advance.

 Opening Requirements: To ensure your normal use, the sum of your account balance and available coupon will be no less than consumption threshold when you launch an instance billed by configuration.